Incognitowski/bankey/README.md

 # Bankey
-A toy project to learn about Javalin using Exposed and Koin
+A toy project to learn about Javalin using Ktorm and Koin
 ***